NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of arithmetic hyperbolic manifold groups

-Moreover, if $M$ is closed, there exists a free product of closed surface groups and free groups as a nonseparable subgroup.
-If $M$ is not closed, there exists either a free subgroup or a free product of closed surface groups and free groups as a nonseparable subgroup. \end{theorem}
+Moreover, if $M$ is closed, there exists a nonseparable subgroup isomorphic to a free product of surface groups and free groups.
+If $M$ is not closed, the nonseparable subgroup is isomorphic to either a free subgroup or a free product of surface groups and free groups. \end{theorem}

-Another geometric and intuitive way of constructing hyperbolic $m$-manifolds is the reflection group method.
-Suppose $P$ is a finite volume polyhedron in $\mathbb{H}^m$ such that any two codimension-$1$ faces which intersect with each other has dihedral angle $\frac{\pi}{n}$ with integer $n\geq 2$.
-Then the group generated by the reflections along codimension-$1$ faces of $P$ is a discrete subgroup of $\text{Isom}(\mathbb{H}^m)$ with finite covolume.
+Another geometric way to construct hyperbolic $m$-manifolds is the reflection group method.
+Suppose $P$ is a finite volume polyhedron in $\mathbb{H}^m$ such that any two codimension-$1$ faces that intersect with each other have dihedral angle $\frac{\pi}{n}$ with integer $n\geq 2$.
+Then the group generated by reflections along codimension-$1$ faces of $P$ is a discrete subgroup of $\text{Isom}(\mathbb{H}^m)$ with finite covolume.

-For any torsion-free finite index subgroup of a reflection group consisting of orientation preserving isometries, then the corresponding quotient of $\mathbb{H}^m$ is a finite volume hyperbolic $m$-manifold $M$. $M$ is a closed manifold if and only if $P$ is compact in $\mathbb{H}^m$.
+For any torsion-free finite index subgroup of a reflection group consisting of orientation preserving isometries, the quotient of $\mathbb{H}^m$ is a finite volume hyperbolic $m$-manifold $M$. $M$ is a closed manifold if and only if $P$ is compact.
 The hyperbolic manifolds constructed by this method are not necessarily arithmetic, and it is known that there exist closed nonarithmetic reflection hyperbolic manifolds with dimension $\leq 5$, and noncompact nonarithmetic reflection hyperbolic manifolds with dimension $\leq 10$ (\cite{VS} Chapter 6.3.2).

-In the case that $m\geq 5$, it is easy to see that $M$ still contains two totally geodesic $3$-dimensional submanifolds intersecting along a closed geodesic.
-To get such a picture, we take two totally geodesic $3$-dimensional planes in $\mathbb{H}^m$ which contain two $3$-dimensional faces of $P$ and intersect with each other along one edge of $P$, then take their images in $M$.
-Similarly, for any $m\geq 4$, noncompact reflection hyperbolic $m$-manifolds also have noncompact totally geodesic $3$-dimensional submanifolds, by taking the image of a $3$-dimensional plane in $\mathbb{H}^m$ containing a noncompact $3$-dimensional face of $P$.
+When $m\geq 5$, it is easy to see that $M$ still contains two totally geodesic $3$-dimensional submanifolds intersecting along a closed geodesic.
+To get such a picture, we take two totally geodesic $3$-dimensional planes in $\mathbb{H}^m$ that contain two $3$-dimensional faces of $P$ and intersect with each other along one edge of $P$.
+Then their images in $M$ are two immersed totally geodesic $3$-dimensional submanifolds.
+Similarly, for any $m\geq 4$, noncompact reflection hyperbolic $m$-manifolds also have noncompact totally geodesic $3$-dimensional submanifolds.

 So we get the following theorem for finite volume hyperbolic manifolds arised from reflection groups.
-The proof is exactly the same as the proof of Theorem \ref{arithmetic} and Theorem \ref{noncompact}.
+The proof is exactly same as the proof of Theorem \ref{arithmetic} and Theorem \ref{noncompact}.

 \begin{theorem} Let $M$ be a closed hyperbolic $m$-manifold such that $m\geq 5$, or a noncompact finite volume hyperbolic $m$-manifold with $m\geq 4$.
 If $\pi_1(M)$ is commensurable with the reflection group of some finite volume polyhedron in $\mathbb{H}^m$, then $\pi_1(M)$ is not LERF.